learnk8s/learnk8s.io/src/advancedKubectl/content.md

 For each resource, the specification lists its **structure**, as well as the **operations** that can be applied to this resource.

-For example, you can see [here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#create-replicaset-v1-apps) that the *create* operation for a ReplicaSet is implemented by the following HTTP API endpoint:
+For example, [the create operation for a ReplicaSet]((https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#create-replicaset-v1-apps)) is implemented by the following HTTP API endpoint:

 ~~~
 POST /apis/apps/v1/namespaces/{namespace}/replicasets